Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Basically I was joining the public circle of technicians that contribute to one of the most famous project in Linux, it was public and open but at the same time it was for a small elite.
 I took a breath, provided more information I could, verified it few times and sent it (without asking for help, all by myself).
 Cannot recall what the ticket was about now, this isn't the point however; after that situation I had no more fear or anxiety.
 If I, an expert and skilled person, was to have them, it was easy to understand what newcomers feel in front of a form whatsoever (even when posing the simplest questions).

-Another point is finally find a ticket about your issues/feature request and reply asking f of updates because maybe is very old, as we will see later in the book with a dedicate chapter, usually maintainers or other people doesn't have time to check everything.
+Another point is finally find a ticket about your issues/feature request and reply asking of updates (maybe is very old), as we will see later in the book with a dedicate chapter, usually maintainers or other people doesn't have time to keep up everything.

 On the other hand who will read the ticket need to be a bit of a community manager not just a project maintainer.
-Close a ticket because there is no time to do it is wrong, is evil for your users and a misuse of the tool itself.
+Closing a ticket because there is no time to do it is wrong, is evil for your users and a misuse of the tool itself.
-Who opened a ticket as we saw require for newcomers a lot of trust on their skills, so you reply is the first touch with someone more skilled then them and what you will do will impose the brand of your project to them.
-They can enthusiastic people that want to help or someone that cannot use the software maybe for configuration issues or a bug (they think is a bug).
+Who opened a ticket, as we saw, require for newcomers a lot of trust on their skills, so your reply is the first touch with someone more skilled then them and what you will do will impose the "behavior brand" of your project to them.
+They can enthusiastic people that want to help or someone that cannot use the software maybe for configuration issues or a bug (they think always is a bug).
 One of the common comments that I receive on tickets in my project as example is a thank you because I replied (this is not so common in OSS) and also that I replied very fast (in the same day at least if now few minutes).
 People approached in this way feels more appreciated and can be very helpful and motivated to do more, is a win-win for both the parties.

 A key point to involve new volunteers if there are information about how to fix it, like a step by step about "what is missing to approve and close" so the ticket will be not abandoned for months because it's not clear the status.
 And again there will be a documentation of what is required to do.